 If you want to play Super Smash Bros.
-Ultimate, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+Ultimate, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 Some Dialogue is Voice Acted: Some of the game dialogue and narrative is voice acted.
 This reduces the pressure on reading all the dialogue text, although not everything is provided audibly.